 Actuarial Science majors

-- Intern at companies such as CNO Financial, AllState, Hanover
+- interned at companies such as CNO Financial, AllState, Hanover

 Life, State Farm, and OneAmerica.

-- Be prepared to work in risk management, investment, banking,
+- the ability to work in risk management, investment, banking,

 insurance, and retirement services.